 Securing the Drum

 Securing your washing machine drum is extremely important.
 The drum is the part of the washer that spins, and it’s composed of several moving parts.
-During the move, if it’s jostled around too much, some of those pieces can loosen and cause significant damage to the appliance.
+During the move, if it’s jostled around too much, some of those pieces can loosen and cause significant damage to the appliance, which would then need an expert like those from https://www.sam-appliance.com/ to fix.
 Shipping bolts will assist in securing it and preventing excess shifting.
 Certain new washers are accompanied with shipping bolts, however, if you don’t have them, look online for your washer’s specific screws and where to place them.

 Cushioning Your Washer and Dryer